Decarbonizing the Built Environment and Heavy Industry

 R&D Status of Project

-Today Helix’s liquid-gas chemical processes are at a technology readiness level (TRL) of 4.
-The company has an initial lab-scale proof of concept for the carbon dioxide capturing system where they have demonstrated carbon dioxide capture in a liquid-amine spray system, which is enabled by the Helix MICRA™ filters.
-In addition to lab-scale demonstrations of carbon dioxide capture, Helix also has lab-scale systems for dehumidification, which can be applied to reducing latent loads on air conditioning systems.
+Helix’s liquid-gas chemical processes are at technology readiness level (TRL) 4.
+The company has an initial lab-scale proof of concept for the carbon dioxide capture system demonstrating the use of a liquid-amine spray system and Helix MICRA™ filters.
+In addition to lab-scale demonstrations of carbon dioxide capture, Helix also has lab-scale systems for dehumidification, which can be reduce latent loads on air conditioning systems.

 Team Overview

-Rawand Rasheed, Ph.D., Chief Executive Officer (CEO) and Co-Founder: Rawand Rasheed holds a PhD in Mechanical Engineering from Rice University.
+Rawand Rasheed, Ph.D., Chief Executive Officer (CEO) and Co-Founder: Rawand Rasheed holds a Ph.D. in Mechanical Engineering from Rice University.
 He has over five years of experience at the NASA Johnson Space Center as a research fellow and life support systems engineer.
 He developed an innovative new filtration method for firefighting in space while working on manned spaceflight at NASA.
-Rasheed quickly discovered that his new filtration technology could be brought down to Earth to help save billions of dollars while helping save the planet by decarbonizing heavy industries and the built environment.
-His is a recipient of NASA Space Technology Research Fellowship and of a Department of Energy (DOE) Innovation in Buildings (IBUILD) fellowship.
+Rasheed discovered he could bring his new filtration technology to Earth to help save billions of dollars while also helping save the planet by decarbonizing heavy industries and the built environment.
+He received a NASA Space Technology Research Fellowship and a Department of Energy (DOE) Innovation in Buildings (IBUILD) fellowship.

 Brad Husick, Chief Business Officer (CBO) and Co-Founder: Husick began his innovation journey in Silicon Valley after working for Apple and HP, where he co-founded three highly successful technology companies (sale, IPO, privately held $1.5B) and early-entered one company (IPO, $9B peak market cap) in his career.
-Husick’s interest in the environment was ignited when he worked for The Ocean Cleanup, a non-profit removing plastic from the world’s oceans and rivers.
-He brings his extensive experience and expertise in startups, product marketing, business development, marketing, sales, industry standards, and operations to Helix Earth Technologies to help deliver commercially viable products to market that have a tangible economic and environmental impact.
+Husick’s interest in the environment ignited when he worked for The Ocean Cleanup, a non-profit removing plastic from the world’s oceans and rivers.
+He brings his extensive experience in startups, product marketing, business development, marketing, sales, industry standards, and operations to Helix Earth Technologies.

 Technology Profile